Model identification for ARMA time series through convolutional neural networks: Introduction

 In recent years, neural networks have received an increased amount of attention, in particular after \cite{Krizhevsky2012} introduced a convolutional neural network (CNN) architecture, called \emph{AlexNet}, which had won the \emph{ImageNet Large Scale Visual Recognition Challenge} in 2012 and dramatically improved the state-of-the-art of visual recognition and object detection; see the survey by \cite{LeCun2015}.
 Although the key ideas of the neural network has already been introduced by \cite{LeCun1990}, only advancements in computing power and availability of large data sets have enabled such deep CNN architectures to be built and trained efficiently.
 Many embellishments of the original architecture have been proposed since; particularly important has been the introduction of so-called \emph{skip connections} by \cite{He2015}, which allowed their architecture \emph{ResNet} to win the ImageNet competition in 2015.

-In this paper, we attempt to harness the strength of CNNs --- which are ultimately just hierarchical non-linear filters --- for the purpose of ARMA time series model selection.
-At the most fundamental level, likelihood-based methods and, as matter of fact, all other methods, are simply non-linear functions from the data space into some decision space.
-In our setting, the data space consists of the raw time series, and the decision space the order of autoregressive (AR) and moving average (MA) components predicted by the non-linear function.
-Our aim will thus be to find a suitable neural network (serving as the non-linear function) that maximises some objective, which, in our case, is the probability of getting the correct order of the AR or MA component.
-In contrast to earlier artificial neural networks studies, we seek to evaluate a larger range of ARMA orders with length of time series at 1,000, which is shorter but in the same order as studies by \cite{Chenoweth2000} and \cite{AlQawasmi2010}.
-In order to keep the computational load manageable, we have restricted ourselves to a maximal order of the each of the AR and MA components of 9, amounting to a total of 100 different combinations of ARMA($p,q$) models.
+In this paper, we harness the strength of CNNs for the purpose of ARMA time series model selection.
+At an abstract level, any likelihood-based method can ultimately be seen as a (usually) complicated non-linear function from the data space into some decision space.
+In our setting, the data space consists of the raw time series, and the decision space the order of AR and MA components predicted by the non-linear function.
+Our aim will thus be to find a suitable neural network (serving as the non-linear function) that maximise some objective, which, in our case, is the probability of getting the correct ARMA orders.
+In contrast to earlier artificial neural networks studies, we cover a larger range of ARMA orders.
+The length of our time series during training is set to 1,000 is in the same order as studies by \cite{Chenoweth2000} and \cite{AlQawasmi2010}.
+This is also the minimum length of time series that can be processed by our networks because of how the input data shrinks as it funnels through the network due to convolution operation.
+Once trained, we examine how the networks perform given input time series of different length, namely 1,000, 3,000 and 10,000.

+In order to keep the computational load manageable, we have restricted ourselves to a maximal order of both the AR and MA components of 9, amounting to a total of 100 different combinations of ARMA($p,q$) models.
 This is not a conceptual restriction --- higher orders can easily be achieved by increasing architecture sizes at the cost of also increasing computational time, in particular during training.
-An important difference in our approach is that time series are used directly as inputs to CNNs without prior needs of computing or using any statistical properties of the time series, apart from centering and scaling.
+An important difference in our approach is that, apart from centering and scaling, time series are used directly as inputs to CNNs without prior needs of computing or using any statistical properties of the time series.

+The present study stems from a preliminary study\footnote{see \url{https://arxiv.org/abs/1804.04299v1}; the paper elaborates on the selection of CNN architectures and effects of varying different hyper-parameters.}, which has shown promising results.
+In particular, we have revised our approach in the generation of ARMA time series coefficients by adopting the algorithm of \cite{Beadle1997}, which allows coefficients of ARMA time series to be generated uniformly at random from amongst all admissible coefficients of a given order.
+We also revised our CNN architecture so that training could be done faster.